MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-setup.md

 ## Multi-geo environments

 Microsoft 365 Backup supports the backup of sites and user accounts from both the central as well as satellite locations if the multi-geo feature is enabled on your tenant.
 This means that you can add the sites or user accounts from all geos while creating the backup configuration policy via the CSV file upload method.
-Adding sites via search and rules will not support multi-geo and you can add sites only from the central location.
-You can remove sites and user accounts from all the geos while modifying the backup configuration policy.
+Adding sites via the site picker, search, or filter rules doesn't currently support multi-geo.
+Those UI experiences today only support addition of sites in the tenant's central location.

 ## Admin roles and backup management privileges